Summer savory: Alcohol

 Regarding its use in alcohol, summer savory is not often used as an ingredient in alcoholic beverages.
 But with its flavour profile, it is an addition to some artisanal or craft spirits and liqueurs.
 The herb, known for its pungent piney flavor with peppery hints, could impart a spicy, peppery note to such beverages, potentially complementing other botanicals since it is often compared to a cross between mint and thyme.

 Given summer savorys traditional use in vinegar preservation by the ancient Romans, it can be infused in vinegar-based cocktails or used as a garnish to add a subtle, herby touch to certain drinks.
 In culinary applications, it is also used because of its ability to add a salty and peppery flavor without increasing sodium intake.

-Medicine

-The use of summer savory dates back to being used by the Romans for traditional medicinal remedies and it has since been used by many other cultures to treat symptoms such as cramps, stomach pains, nausea, indigestion, and more.

-Studies such as “In Vitro Antibacterial, Antifungal, and Antioxidant Activities of the Essential Oil and Methanol Extracts of Herbal Parts and Callus Cultures of Satureja Hortensis L.” and “Antispasmodic and Anti-Diarrhoeal Effect of Satureja Hortensis L. Essential Oil.”, along with others, have proved that there is a relationship between the plant and its curing properties.

-These properties are due to the chemical composition and the presence of steroids, essential oils, flavonoids, and other components, which have anti-inflammatory, antispasmodic, sedative, antioxidant, and antimicrobial properties.
+Phytochemicals

+Summer savory contains diverse phytochemicals, including steroids, essential oils, and flavonoids.
+The phenol carvacrol is a major component of this essential oil that finds some culinary applications.